Information on this page is for customers in

 Yes, if you’ve already taken the step to install a charger at your home you can still be eligible for $100 to enroll eligible technologies in the program and also be eligible for the $200 annual participation incentive, as long as you’re able to fully participate in the program.

-Managed Charging programs encourage users to charge off-peak, which helps the utilities handle times of stress on the grid which, if unmanaged, can lead to higher costs for all utility customers.
-By encouraging off-peak charging, utilities can more efficiently integrate new flexible EV load on to their existing systems, to the financial benefit of all customers.
+Managed Charging programs encourage users to charge during off-peak hours, which helps the utilities handle times of stress on the grid which, if unmanaged, can lead to higher costs for all utility customers.
+By encouraging off-peak charging, utilities can more efficiently integrate flexible EV load on to their existing systems.
 It may also help the utilities avoid using more carbon-intensive electricity, which may reduce our region’s carbon footprint.
-These programs may also enable utilities to integrate more renewable energy and utilize the flexibility of EV charging to provide additional services to their territory.
-Utilities pass on these benefits to all customers in the form of cheaper electricity and other programs such as this.
+These programs may also enable utilities to integrate more renewable energy and utilize the flexibility of EV charging to provide additional services to their customers.

-The short answer is “yes” – the utilities provide incentives and tools to encourage this change in habit and may make charging easier and more efficient for you.
-The program is intended to assist drivers in meeting their needs for charging while helping the utilities coordinate EV charging such that their systems are not impacted by the growing number of EVs in their service areas.
+The short answer is “yes” – Eversource provides incentives to encourage this change in when you charge your vehicle and may make charging easier and more efficient for you.
+The program is intended to assist drivers in meeting their needs for charging while helping coordinate EV charging such that our system is not impacted by the growing number of EVs in our service territory.
 You will always retain control of your charging while participating in the program and you will be able to set your preferences to match your needs.

 What are the incentives and rebates available through this program?